kmnk/vimrc-builder/README.markdown

 - vim/profiles/plugins.vim
 - vim/profiles/unite.vim

-If you want to use neobundle.vim like sample setting, copy all lines of vim/profiles/bundles.vim to top of your vimrc file.
+For example, if you want to use neobundle.vim like sample setting, copy all lines of vim/profiles/bundles.vim to top of your vimrc file.

 ## Default Installing Plugins